The XRISM Spacecraft

 XRISM’s second instrument, called Xtend, was developed by JAXA and Japanese universities.
 Xtend is an X-ray imager that performs simultaneous observations with Resolve.

-Xtend uses X-ray charge-coupled devices to detect incoming light and gives XRISM one of the largest fields of view of any X-ray imaging satellite flown to date, observing an area about 60% larger than the average apparent size of a full moon.
+Xtend uses X-ray charge-coupled devices to detect incoming light and gives XRISM one of the largest fields of view of any X-ray imaging satellite flown to date, observing an area about 60% larger than the apparent size of a full moon.

 X-ray Mirror Assembly

 Each XMA includes both a primary and a secondary mirror.
 Each mirror has four quadrants that contain 203 nested aluminum mirror segments, for a total of 1,624 segments in each XMA.
+These mirror segments reflect X-rays that strike them at low angles, almost parallel to the segment edges, like skipping a stone off the surface of a pond.